bitmark-inc/bitmark-node-docker/README.md

 #### Prepare Public IP

-Public IP is the IP which people in Internet can reach your bitmark-node.
+Public IP is the IP which people in Internet can reach your bitmark-node-docker.
 Our script will automatically find your public IP for you.
 However, network configurations are various, we can not guarentee that the auto-generated IP is acurate or not.
 To get your accurate public IP, please consult your ISP.

 #### Prepare Network Environment